John D. Perkins, D.M.A.

 Dr. John D. Perkins is Associate Professor of Music at Central Methodist University where he teaches applied trumpet and horn, coaches brass ensembles, and teaches music history.
 Perkins earned degrees from The University of Texas at Austin (D.M.A.), The University of Wisconsin - Madison (M.M.), and St. Cloud State University (B.S.).
 His primary teachers include Raymond Crisara, Albert Moore, and John Aley, and he studied briefly with Frank Kaderabek and Don Jacoby.

-Performing frequently for the Odyssey Chamber Music series, Perkins recently played Stravinsky L' histoire du soldat and Martinu Le Revue de Cuisine.
+Performing frequently for the Odyssey Chamber Music series, Perkins recently played Stravinsky L' histoire du soldat, Berg Chamber Concerto, and Martinu Le Revue de Cuisine.
 He also plays lead trumpet for MU's Summer Rep Theatre productions, Stephens College musicals, the Big Bang Brass Quintet, as well as solo engagements.
 He has performed at the International Trumpet Guild Conference and has several recording reviews articles published in the International Trumpet Guild Journal.

-Also enjoying working with a younger clientele, Perkins conducts master classes to middle and high school trumpet and horn students and he directs the trumpet clinics for the CMU Invitational Brass Conference.
+Also enjoying working with a younger clientele, Perkins conducts clinics to regional middle and high school trumpet and horn students and he directs the trumpet clinics for the CMU Invitational Brass Conference.
 He adjudicates frequently at solo and ensemble contests.